Michael Flatley: Properties

 In 1997, Flatley purchased Park Villas Place in London after a bidding war against Madonna; he sold the home in 2024.

 In 2001, Flatley purchased Castlehyde House, originally owned by Douglas Hyde, the first president of Ireland, near Fermoy in north-east Cork, then in a derelict condition, for €3 million.
 Flatley spent €27 million renovating the mansion and another €20 million furnishing it with artwork and antiques.
 He listed Castlehyde for sale for €20 million but pulled it from the market after deciding he could not part with the property.

 In 2015, Flatley purchased a mansion in Belgravia, just off Eaton Square, for €28 million.

 In addition to Castlehyde and his London mansion, Flatley owns properties in the Caribbean, New York, Beverly Hills, France, Italy and Villefranche-sur-Mer.

 His primary residence is in Monaco.

 Other

 Flatley has invested a significant portion of his wealth in Berkshire Hathaway.

 In 2003, courts ruled that Flatley was extorted and defamed by real estate agent Tyna Marie Robertson, who falsely accused Flatley of sexual assault.
 Robertson was ordered to pay $11 million compensation.

 In 2006, Flatley released Lord of the Dance: My Story, his autobiography.

+Flatley inspired the Cypriot dance duo Stavros Flatley.

 In 2010, Flatley dedicated the Garden of Memory and Music in Culfadda, County Sligo, the village his father left to seek a new life in America.
 The ceremony included a speech and an impromptu performance of one of his father's favorite tunes.